nina-weng/Bayesian-Models-of-Audiovisual-Integration-in-Speech-Perception/README.md

       * This is for examining whether the distribution is Gaussian or not
       * question: what is the noise
       * *updated: error bar
+      * *updated: 100 trails with error bar with all 16 testers
-2. Try with only neg log for fusion.
+2. Try with only neg log for fusion. (done)
 3. Increase or decrease the sample size unit and see what is the threshold for distinguish the two models

 (updated on 6.15)